Honda 1300: DDAC

-In this engine, the cooling "water jacket" was combined with the concept of air-cooled engine; the outer wall of the cylinder block is part of the structure in a two casting mold.
-It has the cooling air passage in the space where coolant would flow in a water-cooled engine.
-One fan forced cooling air through the passages, while another fan helped remove the heated air from the engine.
-Although an all-aluminum engine, this design did increase weight from the usual air-cooled design while benefiting from cross flow cooling.
+DDAC took the concept of the "water jacket" used in liquid-cooled engines and applied it to an air-cooled engine; the outer wall of the cylinder block is part of the structure in a two-casting mold, and the cooling air passes through the space where coolant would flow in a water-cooled engine.
+The cooling system used two fans: one to force cool air into the passages, the other to direct the heated air away from the engine.
+The engine was all aluminum, but this design increased engine weight compared to the usual air-cooled design – while benefiting from cross flow cooling.

 Running gear

 The car employed rack and pinion steering.
 At the front it had disc brakes, with drum brakes controlled via a dual-line hydraulic system at the rear.
 Suspension was independent, employing MacPherson struts at the front and an unusual combination of full-width swing axles and half-elliptic leaf springs at the rear.
 The front suspension was substantially modified after the car's initial presentation: production cars incorporated modified front suspension geometry, a lowered steering ratio and a steering damper, intended to reduce the unusually strong self-centring propensity which was a feature of the pre-production cars originally presented to journalists.
 The cars as sold also incorporated an updated gear-box and final drive ratios along with re-sized wheels.